How the University is advancing knowledge in service to society, strengthening the Harvard community, and fostering open dialogue

 Harvard President Alan Garber

-Alan M. Garber, who will serve as Harvard’s president through the 2026-27 academic year, has been interim president since January and was previously its longest-serving provost.
+Alan M. Garber AB '77, PhD '82, previously Harvard's longest-serving provost, will serve as University president through the 2026-27 academic year.
 "We believe in the value of knowledge, the power of teaching and research, and the ways that what we do here can benefit society.
 Those commitments matter today more than ever."

 Harvard University Leadership and Governance